Iranganti/my-ansible-training-stuff/README.md

 # my-ansible-training-stuff
-This is my personal place where i place all of my stuff while am learning ansible..
+This is the git repo where I place all my files while am doing my ansible course.